evanmcneely/enlighten.nvim/README.md

 - `<cr>` - submit the prompt for completion
 - `q` - close the chat window
+- `<C-o>` - scroll back through past chat conversations
+- `<C-i>` - scroll forward through past chat conversations

 Chat responses are streamed into the chat buffer.
+Chat conversations will only be available for the current Neovim session

 ### 👍 Kudos